-Programs of Study for Selected Emphases Within the General Transfer Major advising/checksheets.htm.
+Programs of Study for Selected Emphases Within the General Transfer Major

+Degree checksheets for programs of study for the emphases listed above are available Online at www.columbiastate.edu/advising/checksheets.htm.
 The degree checklists specify graduation requirements for each emphasis.
 Students should consult the catalog of the institution to which they plan to transfer.
 If the program of study differs from the Columbia State requirements, students may request course substitutions.